National Park Service: Never push a ‘slower friend’ to escape a bear - NewsBreak

 “What if you’re the slower friend?” one Twitter user asked.
 The NPS didn’t mince words with the reply.

 “Check in on the friendship before you head out to the woods,” the service wrote.
-US national parks are free to visit on these dates in 2023
+USD 259 working to stop students from using popular chatbot to cheat

 The tips on the NPS site, meanwhile, may prove more useful to park visitors this spring.
 Among their top suggestions, the agency advises that visitors travel or hike in groups; pick up their children after spotting a bear; make themselves appear larger; and “do NOT run,” lest they risk triggering a predatory reaction from the bear.

 Attacks are rare, NPS said, but they do happen.
 In the event of a grizzly attack, the NPS advises playing dead.
-In the event of a black bear attack, visitors should try to get away and/or fight back by hitting the bear with anything you can in the muzzle/nose area.
-The NPS also urges all park visitors to avoid any bears with cubs and not come between the cubs and their mothers.
+In the event of a black bear attack, visitors should try to get away and/or fight back by hitting the bear with anything they can in the muzzle/nose area.

-More helpful tips and suggestions can be found at the official NPS website.
+More helpful tips and suggestions can be found on the official NPS website .
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0